 Conservation International Suriname, in line with the Conservation International Amazonia strategy, is working to protect the forest and to ensure zero net deforestation by 2020.
 Protecting the forest and her ecosystems includes protecting key species in the forest that serve to disperse seeds and perform other key functions that the ecosystem relies upon.
 Ensuring that forests remain healthy includes ensuring that the wildlife that lives within it thrives.
-Therefore, Conservation International Suriname is developing its first ever Wildlife Conservation Program.
+Therefore, Conservation International Suriname has developed its Wildlife Conservation Program.

 Wildlife in Suriname

 Suriname has a high diversity of species, several globally endangered, and many Guiana Shield endemics, meaning that these species can only be found specifically in these locations (ca. 5-20 % for different animal groups):